wisp-lang/wisp/README.md

 For that we use '~@vals'.

 We don't really need 'let' in LispyScript.
 We have 'var'.
-But if you need it, you can extend LispyScript by adding it to the LispyScript 'macros.ls' file in the src folder.
+But if you need it, you can extend LispyScript by adding this macro to your code.
 Thats the power of macros.
 You can extend the language itself or create your own domain specific language.

+## Installing LispyScript

+1) Clone the repository into a folder.

+2) Add "path/to/lispiscript/bin" to your path.

+## Using LispyScript

+1) Typing "lispy" into command prompt will open the REPL.

+2) Typing "lispy test.ls" will compile "test.ls" into "test.js" in the same folder.

+3) Type "lispy src/test.ls lib/test.js" to be explicit.